BloodBowlBase/EHeresy/docs/legions_imperialis_campaigns/campaign_expansions.md

 Campaign Expansions are additional rules that can be added to a campaign to introduce additional elements, either to add detail to the campaign process, or additional rewards.
 Expansions should be chosen at the start of the campaign when selecting the format for that campaign.

-### Campaign Expansion: System Warfare

-The Conquest Campaign rules presented [on page 71](../legions_imperialis_campaigns/conquest_campaigns.md) represent a conflict over a single planet.
-However, forces commonly waged war across entire star systems in their quest for victory.
-To represent this, the System Warfare Expansion can be used.

-In this Expansion, players create several separate maps, with each one representing a planet within the star system.
-When building maps for this Expansion, determine the number of planets you wish to include; one per two to four players in the campaign is a good rule of thumb.
-Next, they will create a map for each planet - this is done in the same way as the normal Conquest Campaign, however it is recommended that each planet has between three to six hexes rather than a number per player.
-Each planet should also have at least one Spaceport territory.

-When choosing territories to Invade or Protect, the Faction which controls the Spaceport of each planet is important.
-All Spaceport territories count as adjacent to one another, meaning players can Invade or Protect another planet's Spaceport territory as long as they control a different Spaceport.
-Otherwise, a player cannot Invade or Protect territories on a planet they control no hexes on; a Militarum Aerodrome territory special rule has no effect on territories on different planets.

-When building maps for System Warfare Expansion, it is recommended to have themed planets (e.g., a Forge World with Manufactoria Complexes and Titan Forges) that allow each to be a unique battleground players need to conquer and offer strategic benefits for doing so.

 ### Campaign Expansion: Victory Boons

 Victory Boons represent the spoils of victory, either the effects that victory has on the resolve and morale of an Army, or material gains not represented through Requisition Points.